sonoro1234/luaRtAudio/README.md

-lua binding of RtAudio and libsndfile
+Lua binding of RtAudio and libsndfile

-try vumeter_socket.lua and vumeterLanesSlider.lua
+It makes possible to play and record audio files but also to write sound generators and filters in Lua language.

+There are still no docs but you can try lua samples to understand the api

-build directory has binaries from mingw and also init_cmake.bat to be modified for building
+Build directory has binaries from mingw and also init_cmake.bat and toolchain.cmake to be modified for building on any system